Victor Hettigoda: Manufacturing of Ayurvedic products

 Victor's untiring efforts and devotion towards Ayurveda won the accolade of his father resulting in the reward of disclosing the secret Formula of "Siddhalepa" Balm – the Wonder Balm.
 The desire for independence and the anxiety for achievement were in him, but financial resources were a problem to him.
 However, the initial investment of Rs 2,500/= came to him from a trusted relative in 1971 to start his venture.
+One of the biggest investors in the Sri Lankan equity market, Dr. T Senthilverl financially supported him to grow his business in the initial stage.

 The man worked hard travelling – very often on foot- across the length and breadth of the country selling his balm, soap and mosquito coils.
 Today it is a flourishing multi – crore enterprise exporting to 19 countries and employing 3,500 employees.

 Moreover, Hettigoda was also one of the main founders of the wonder balm, Siddhalepa.
 The secret formula, which has been guarded for more than 200 years was disclosed to him by his father, and after working hard to promote the product, is now recognized worldwide as a leader in "Veda Beheth" (Sinhala for herbal based medicine).

-Besides the Ayurvedic products he has also established ayurvedic hospitals cum health resort – hotels.
+Besides the Ayurvedic products he has also established ayurvedic hospitals and health resort – hotels.
 There is the modern hospital in Anuradhapura and compost factory collecting elephant dung in Talawa.

 Presidential election 2005

-Hettigoda, one of 13 candidates in a packed field that included then Prime Minister Mahinda Rajapakse and then former Prime Minister and current Prime Minister Ranil Wickremesinghe, told Sri Lankan newspaper The Island that if elected, he would use his vast fortune to buy a cow for every home in the country.
+Hettigoda, one of 13 candidates in a packed field that included then Prime Minister Mahinda Rajapakse and then former Prime Minister and former President Ranil Wickremesinghe, told Sri Lankan newspaper The Island that if elected, he would use his vast fortune to buy a cow for every home in the country.
 He said that the cows would be used to fight off malnutrition, suggesting that any excess milk, cheese or butter could be exported.